bevacqua/insignia/readme.markdown

 The separator between tags.
 Defaults to `' '`.
 Must be a single character.

+###### `blurry`

+When `true`, leftover tags on the input field will be converted into tag labels.

+###### Known Limitations

+On old versions of IE, Insignia won't automatically convert leftovers in the input box into tags during `blur` events.
+That's because the selection API demands that the input is focused (and thus blurred afterwards), which would trigger more `blur` events.
+There are workarounds, but simply not providing the feature was less involved.

 ###### `parse(value)`

 A method that's called whenever user input is evaluated as a tag.
 Useful to transform user input.
 Defaults to the method below.